Rationale and impact

 None of the included studies looked specifically at maintaining remission for children and young people after surgery, so the committee did not make separate recommendations for this population.
 In their experience children and young people are offered the same post-surgery treatment as adults.

 There was no randomised controlled trial evidence on enteral nutrition.
-The committee recommended further research on this because it is sometimes used alone or with other maintenance therapy for maintaining remission after surgery.
+The committee made a research recommendation on enteral nutrition after surgery because it is sometimes used alone or with other maintenance therapy for maintaining remission after surgery.

 The committee noted that the recommendations made are in line with current practice.
 There is variation across the UK in whether people receive 3 months of metronidazole after surgery.